 "NIT" means NOVA Inventory Transfer.

-"NOVA" means NOVA Gas Transmission Ltd., or any successor thereto.

 "NYMEX" means the New York Mercantile Exchange and any successor futures exchange thereto.

 "NYMEX Contract" means for the applicable Delivery Month, the NYMEX Henry Hub natural gas futures contract, or such other NYMEX natural gas futures contract as may be specified in a Confirmation Letter.